Valencia, Bukidnon: Political birth

 During the regular local election in November 1963, Pepito won and became the first elected mayor, with Ernesto Garcia as the vice mayor.
-Mayor Pepito was re-elected in 1967 and again in 1971.
+Pepito was re-elected in 1967 and again in 1971.
 However, before his term expired in 1975, martial law was declared by President Ferdinand Marcos in 1972 and elections for local officials were suspended.
-Mayor Pepito continued to hold office as mayor until 1978, when he retired from government service.
-The vice mayor, Absalon Catarata, succeeded as municipal mayor until 1979, when President Ferdinand Marcos appointed Santiago Dablio as acting mayor of Valencia.
+Pepito continued to hold office as mayor until 1978, when he retired from government service.
+The vice mayor, Absalon Catarata, succeeded as mayor until 1979, when President Ferdinand Marcos appointed Santiago Dablio as acting mayor.

-In 1980 local elections, Absalon Catarata was elected municipal mayor, with Romulo Makalood as vice mayor together with all the councilors in the opposition ticket.
+In 1980 local elections, Absalon Catarata was elected mayor, with Romulo Makalood as vice mayor together with all the councilors in the opposition ticket.
 In February 1986, the People Power Revolution in Manila took place and Corazon Aquino became the President of the Republic.

 During the campaign for the approval of the new constitution, the municipal government under the leadership of Absalon Catarata wholeheartedly supported it.
 In January 1988, Catarata was re-elected as mayor and his running mate, Berthobal Ancheta was elected as vice mayor together with seven councilors under his party.
 Months later, he was elected president of the Bukidnon Mayors League and similarly as president of the Mayor's League of Region X.

-On the evening of April 21, 1988, Absalon Catarata was fatally shot by an unknown assassin in front of his residence while waiting for his service vehicle which would have fetched him to an evening program at the town plaza.
+On the evening of April 21, 1988, Catarata was fatally shot by an unknown assassin in front of his residence while waiting for his service vehicle which would have fetched him to an evening program at the town plaza.
 After his death, Vice Mayor Berthobal Ancheta became the municipal mayor, and Afrodisia Catarata, the wife of then Mayor, was appointed member of the Sangguniang Bayan.
-In the synchronized elections of 1990, Mayor Berthobal Ancheta was re-elected while Afrodisia Catarata was elected as vice mayor up to June 2001.
+In the synchronized elections of 1990, Ancheta was re-elected while Afrodisia Catarata was elected as vice mayor up to June 2001.